sohailkhan-project/ZeroTwoRepo/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [One Punch Support](https://t.me/OnePunchSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [RemBot Support](https://t.me/RemBotsupport) or simply submit a pull request on the readme.